raythree/slingshot-hello/README.md

 * A single container (HelloContainer).
 * A single component (HelloComponent).
 * A style sheet with 1 style.
-* The default routes ready to go, with a blank App and NotFound components.
+* The default routes ready to go, with a blank App and a NotFound component.
 * A single test spec that verifies the initial store.

 **NOTE:** The goal was not touch any of the slingshot files.
 Currently, this starter does make very minor modifications to ```src/store/configureStore.js``` but this is easy to keep in sync should slingshot enhance this file in the futurte.